What we do not do that is different

 Before we discuss these specifications in detail and the reason we use the FitChip fitting system you must understand the other fitting systems available and their approach to club fitting.

-Fitting With Launch Angle
+Fitting With the Launch Monitor

 Fitting With Club Head Speed

 Club Head Speed has been used by the industry as a simple approach to selecting a shaft flex range.
 However, there is no scientific relationship between club head speed and shaft reaction, it is only some ones opinion to satisfy the better player's ego, in the way the industry uses it.
 It has been experienced many times, that different players with the same club head speed, who fit themselves by trial and error, do not pick the same stiffness shaft or stiffness change from club to club, as the player builds his set, to achieve their best performance.
 Many PGA Professionals have found on their own that they need a softer shaft then what Club Head Speed fitting would recommend.

 Fitting With Tempo